chamale-rac/sat-pr/README.md

 ### 👩‍💻 DPLL

 On the other hand, we found the Davis-Putnam-Logemann-Loveland [DPLL](https://en.wikipedia.org/wiki/DPLL_algorithm) algorithm.
 For this solution we will receive again a 'fórmula booleana en forma de clausula'.
 And again we need report if that expression is or not satisfiable, but also return the partial interpretation that satisfies the expression.

+### Awesome!

+After you long journey reading what I prepare for you 🤗, you are ready to dive into the code.
+This is the [brute-force](./brute.py) approach, and this the [DPLL implementation](./dpll.py).

+Some final advice is to remember that the *'forma clausal'* stablish that conjunction (∧) will be represented as first layer sets on the structure, while disjunction (∨) gonna be represented as the array inside each first layer sets.